codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 ## Multi-environment sequential promotion
 Drag-and-drop is useful for on-demand promotion to a single environment, but a sequential promotion flow is better for managing changes across multiple environments.
-In this scenario, we’ll set up a Promotion Flow to move changes in the `cf-101` product through three environments: `dev`, `qa`, and `production`.
+In this scenario, we’ll see how to set up a Promotion Flow to move changes in the `cf-101` product through three environments: `dev`, `qa`, and `production`.
-We'll also trigger the promotion to orchestrate changes through each environment.
+We'll also trigger the promotion and monitor how the changes are orchestrated through each environment.

 >**NOTE**